Cookies & Cups > Recipes > Breads > Perfect Garlic Knots Recipe

 Serving Suggestions

 These garlic knots can go with just about anything.
 Heck, I eat them alone if I can get away with it!
-But if you’re looking for some serving suggestions, here are some possibilities to consider:
+But if you’re looking for some suggestions, I’d recommend serving these soft garlic knots with your favorite pizza, homemade lasagna, or spaghetti Bolognese.
+I also love fluffy garlic rolls dunked into creamy Italian sausage soup and beef stew.

 Print